 On a lighter note, at the RWR Network, we also do our best to add everyday magic (Hello Chris Harrison and The Bachelor!) to the lives of people going through tough times.
 Through our support groups, text based education, tech hotline, virtual tea ups, and once-in-a-lifetime experiences we remind people to embrace joyful moments every single day when possible.
 In February 2021 alone, we helped everyone from the parents of a 19-month-old with Neuroblastoma to a 91-year-old Holocaust survivor recovering from COVID-19 remember how to smile again.

 RWRN was founded by sisters Chaplain Rachel Weingarten and Rebecca Weingarten MSc.Ed, MFA, who on an individual basis have been volunteering within their own communities for years before realizing there was a larger need to be met.

-Rachel is an internationally recognized award-winning author, journalist, speaker, and advocate.
-Her writing has appeared in The Week, CNN, Fortune, The Washington Post, The New York Times and many more.
-Her most recent book is “Ancient Prayer: Channeling Your Faith 365 Days of the Year.”
-Rachel is also a marketing and trends strategist who’s worked with global brands and is frequently quoted in the media/appears on morning television sharing her thoughts and predictions on current trends.
+Rachel is an internationally recognized award-winning author, culture journalist, speaker, and advocate.
+Her writing has appeared in The Week, CNN, Fortune, The Washington Post, The New York Times, and many more.
+Rachel is also a certified chaplain and a new edition of her book “Ancient Prayer: Channeling Your Faith 365 Days of the Year,” will be issued in early 2023.
+Rachel is also a marketing and trends strategist who’s worked with global brands and is widely quoted in the media/appears on morning television sharing her thoughts and predictions on current trends.